j0py/Tidy/README.md

 #### NodeProxy

-I added a few operators on NodeProxy and ProxySpace make it easier to create a "mix" with "effects".
+I added a few operators on NodeProxy and ProxySpace make it easier to create a "mix" with "effects", and to enable chaining function/pattern pairs inside the SuperCollider Interpreter, almost as in TidalCycles.

 ##### fx(function_or_symbol, extra_args)